 By now everyone has read or seen the account of taking out Bin Laden.
-In the book Seal Target Geronimo about the seal team operation that killed Osama Bin Laden the Seal operators have this saying, “Two is one and one is none“.
+In the book Seal Target Geronimo about the seal team operation that killed Osama Bin Laden the Seal operators have this saying, "Three is One and two and one are none".
 Which means when you are dealing with physical equipment you have to have a backup if you want a high probability of having one piece of that equipment is always working.
-On the operation against Bin Laden the Seals learned something new about backup because they lost a secret stealth helicopter because two of it’s critical avionics boxes failed at the same time and it didn’t have a third one.
+On the operation against Bin Laden the Seals learned something new about backup because they lost a secret stealth helicopter because two of it's critical avionics boxes failed at the same time and it didn't have a third one.
 Luckily they had two other helicopters.
 What the Seals learned is that having two backups is sometimes essential when you are dealing with complex systems.
-Commercial avionics systems like those used in 747 and 767, 777 have 3 copies of critical avionics components that operate in a voting arrangement where any device that is “odd man out” (fails) in the voting gets automatically disconnected.
+Commercial avionics systems like those used in 747 and 767, 777 have 3 copies of critical avionics components that operate in a voting arrangement where any device that is "odd man out" (fails) in the voting gets automatically disconnected.

 What does this have to do with real estate photography?
 Everything!
 If you are like me your whole digital life is on entirely on a few external hard drives which are very failure prone.
 The natural tendency is to think that if you have one backup you are safe.
 But you're not!
 I learned from my Boeing Avionics Engineer friends that designed the avionics systems in the 747, is that a file is not saved until it's in three places.
 Or "Three is one and two and one are none!"